spcrepeau/Docker-Stack/media_management/README.md

 ### radarr.yaml and sonarr.yaml

-* Old versions being maintanined for when setting quality profiles through recyclarr is no longer desired.
+* Old versions being maintained for when setting quality profiles through recyclarr is no longer desired.

 ## sabnzbd